enriquegrodrigo/spark-crowd/sphinx/_build/html/_sources/usage/examples.rst.txt

 Examples
 ==========

-In this page we provide examples for several of the algorithms in the library.
+In this page you can find examples for several of the algorithms in the library.
 You can find the data used for the examples in the Github repository.

 MajorityVoting
 ----------------

-Let's start with the simpler algorithm to illustrate how to use the library, MajorityVoting:
+The example below shows how to use the MajorityVoting algorithm for estimating the ground truth for a binary target variable.

 .. code-block:: scala